 Giant’s Causeway, Northern Ireland

 An area of basalt columns, Giant’s Causeway, was created from a volcanic eruption.
-It lies in Antrim County in Ireland.
 It is named as the 4th greatest natural wonder in the UK.
 The column tops look like and act as stepping stones that go from the clifftop till they disappear into the sea.
 It can be accessed by railway via the Belfast-Derry railway line.

 As per legend, these are the remains of a causeway that was built by one giant.
 In Gaelic mythology, an Irish giant Fionn was challenged by a giant – Benandonner, from Scotland.
 Some legends say that Fionn built this causeway to meet the other giant and defeats him.